award

 4. Eyewitness Information

 Gather contact information from anyone who witnessed the accident.
 Eyewitness testimonies can be persuasive in verifying your version of events.
-Make sure to ask for names, phone numbers, and email addresses, and if possible, record their statements about what they saw immediately after the incident.
+Make sure to ask for names, phone numbers, and email addresses, and, if possible, record their immediate statements about what they saw after the incident.
 Eyewitnesses are crucial for clarifying ambiguous situations, such as determining which driver had the right of way.

 Other Helpful Tips for Collecting Evidence in Las Vegas Parking Lot Accidents

-Parking lot accidents often happen in congested areas where there might be multiple sources of evidence.
+Parking lot accidents often occur in congested areas, where there may be multiple sources of evidence.
 Consider checking with nearby businesses to see if they have additional camera footage or if employees witnessed the accident.
 Also, document any traffic signs or road markings that could have contributed to the incident, as poorly maintained parking lots can be a factor in establishing liability.

 What are examples of parking lot accidents?

-• Two vehicles that back up into each other: this is a very common circumstance for a parking lot accident, and occurs when both cars are in each other’s blind spots.
-Another reason for this could be because each driver assumes that they have the right of way, and so they collide.
+• Two vehicles backing into each other: this is a very common circumstance in a parking lot accident and occurs when both cars are in each other’s blind spots.
+Another reason for this could be that each driver assumes they have the right of way, leading to collisions.

-• A vehicle backs up from there parking spot into traffic: when there are other vehicles that block your vision when looking to see if there are oncoming cars, you could negligently back up into another oncoming vehicle.
-In such a circumstance, the vehicle that is pulling out of the parking spot is most likely at fault.
+• A vehicle backs up from its parking spot into traffic.
+When other vehicles block your vision when looking to see if there are oncoming cars, you could negligently back up into another oncoming vehicle.
+In such a circumstance, the car that is pulling out of the parking spot is most likely at fault.
 For more information, contact our attorneys today.

-• Both vehicles collide when trying to park in the same parking spot: in this type of circumstance, both cars are likely to be at fault.
+• Both vehicles collide while trying to park in the same spot: in this type of situation, both cars are likely at fault.

 What causes parking lot accidents in Las Vegas?

-• Speeding: when a car is speeding above the speed limit, they most likely will not have enough time to come to a complete stop in the event that another car is backing up.
+• Speeding: when a car exceeds the speed limit, it most likely will not have enough time to come to a complete stop if another vehicle is backing up.

-• Drunk drivingthose that are leaving a business, such as a club, under the influence of alcohol are likely to end up in an accident.
-This accident may not occur on the freeways, and instead could occur right in the parking lot.
+• Drunk drivingthose who are leaving a business, such as a club, under the influence of alcohol are likely to end up in an accident.
+This accident may not occur on the freeways; instead, it could happen right in the parking lot.

-• Inexperienced driving: those that may not have experience driving in that parking lot before may not be aware of the turns, and may cause an accident.
+• Inexperienced drivers: those who may not have driven in that parking lot before may not be aware of the turns, which may cause an accident.

-• Distracted driving: if the driver was talking or texting while driving in the parking lot, then they most likely will be held responsible for causing the accident.
+• Distracted driving: if the driver was talking or texting while driving in the parking lot, they will most likely be held responsible for causing the accident.
 Nevada has a vehicle code in place that prohibits talking on the phone or texting while driving.

-If the parking lot was a private lot, then you also could hold the parking lot owner responsible for the injuries you have suffered If the accident was caused by a design defect or by the parking lot’s improper lighting or improper security.
+If the parking lot were private, then you also could hold the parking lot owner responsible for the injuries you have suffered if the accident was caused by a design defect, or by the parking lot’s improper lighting, or improper security.

-What if I was a pedestrian involved in a parking lot accident?
+What if I were a pedestrian involved in a parking lot accident?

-Accidents Involving a car and pedestrian could also result in life-threatening injuries.
+Accidents involving a car and a pedestrian could also result in life-threatening injuries.
 For more information, call our legal staff today.

 Are there specific traffic laws for parking lots?

-In Nevada, all drivers who are driving through a parking lot have to adhere to a specific set of rules.
-This means that they cannot speed, and cannot recklessly drive through a parking lot.
-This goes for both private parking lots and public parking lots.
+In Nevada, all drivers entering a parking lot must adhere to specific rules.
+This means they cannot speed or drive recklessly through a parking lot.
+This applies to both private and public parking lots.

 Parking Lot Hit-And-Run Accident